bokshi-gh/dotfiles/ssh/README.md

   * Private key: `~/.ssh/id_ed25519`
   * Public key: `~/.ssh/id_ed25519.pub`
-* The private key should **never be shared or committed to the dotfiles repository**.
 * The public key can be added to the remote server's `~/.ssh/authorized_keys`.

 ### Copying the Public Key to a Server